Subin-Vidhu/2024/AI in Healthcare Specialization/Introduction to Healthcare/Readme.md

 - Socioeconomic disparities, cultural issues, and lack of providers can contribute to access challenges.
 - Participants in the healthcare system are interested in finding approaches to improve access.
 - The video highlights the opportunities for improvement in quality and access in healthcare systems.

+###### Lessons for AI and Data

+- The video starts by discussing the wide variety of players in the healthcare system and the different roles they play.
+It emphasizes that when working on AI and healthcare, it is important to consider the different parts of the healthcare system and what they might want from AI.
+- Intermediaries, such as insurance companies, have a population to manage and are looking for tools that can help them identify possible health issues in their population and provide access to necessary resources.
+- Providers, such as physicians, are focused on providing healthcare to their patients.
+They need tools that can help them manage incoming information, diagnose and create treatment plans, and identify patients who may need services in the future.
+- Patients themselves have interests in keeping themselves healthy and may want to find out if they need medical care.
+Patient-directed solutions can be beneficial in this regard.
+- The video then shifts its focus to the data aspect of healthcare.
+- Different entities in the healthcare system have different kinds of data.
+- Providers often have data from their work with patients, which is stored in electronic health records (EHRs).
+EHR data can be useful but may have idiosyncrasies, such as text fields that are not always easy to handle and less information on payments or business matters.
+- Intermediaries, on the other hand, have data associated with paying providers.
+This data can provide insights into where patients are receiving services and how much they cost.
+- Governments, as regulators of the healthcare system, keep track of licensed hospitals and physician licenses.
+Other entities, such as pharmacies, may also collect data on the drugs they sell.
+- The video concludes by emphasizing the importance of paying attention to the fact that data in healthcare comes from different sources, is used for different reasons, and has different issues.
+It highlights the need for innovation, new ideas, processes, and technologies to address the challenges in the healthcare system.